Moqume/Background-Manager-WP/readme.txt

 == Changelog ==

+= 1.0.9 =
+* __Added:__ Ability to download an image directly from an external source (URL) to the Image Set/Media Library, with support for Flickr.
+* Fixed: Not all Image Sets were shown in the Settings (system dependent)
+* Fixed: Flickr Importer authorization and logout URLs

 = 1.0.6 (January 28, 2012) =
 * __Added:__ Background image links
 * __Added:__ Support for overlay opacity